shinsteve/udacity-carnd-behavioralcloning-p3/writeup_report.md

 ![original][image6]
 ![flipped][image7]

-Regarding the left and right camera image, the corresponding angles is corrected to add/subract some value (=0.2) so that it gets as if it is a center image.
+Regarding the left and right camera image, the corresponding steering angles is adjusted to add/subract some value (=0.2) so that it gets as if it is a center image.

 Finally I got the following number of data set.
-  * center: 22491, left/right: 8769 each

 | Images captured in | Number |
 |:---------:|:-----:|